Power Rangers Wild Force

-Power Rangers Wild Force is a television series and the tenth season of Power Rangers.
-It is also the anniversary season of the Power Rangers franchise, based on the 25th Super Sentai series Hyakujuu Sentai Gaoranger, which itself was the 25th anniversary of Super Sentai.
+Power Rangers Wild Force is a television series and the tenth entry of Power Rangers.
+It is also the 10th anniversary season of the Power Rangers franchise, based on the 25th Super Sentai series Hyakujuu Sentai Gaoranger, which itself was the 25th anniversary of Super Sentai.

 Power Rangers Wild Force is the last season to be produced by Saban and first by Disney, following the sale of Fox Family Worldwide (renamed ABC Family Worldwide) including Saban Entertainment (renamed BVS Entertainment) to Disney by Haim Saban and News Corporation, Fox's parent company.
 The first part of the series was originally broadcast from February to August 2002 on the Fox Kids television block.
 The show was moved in the fall 2002 to ABC's new Saturday morning block, ABC Kids (formerly Disney's One Saturday Morning).

 Plot

 Three thousand years ago, warriors from the lost world of Animaria battled a race of monsters known as the Orgs.
 In 2002, the Orgs resurfaced, empowered by humanity's pollution.
-Princess Shayla, the last survivor of Animaria, on the floating island of Animarium, recruits Cole Evans, Taylor Earhardt, Max Cooper, Alyssa Enrile, and Danny Delgado to form a team of Power Rangers.
-They join forces with the Wild Zords to combat the Orgs once again.
-During their quest, they encounter Merrick Balliton, an ancient warrior who was transformed into an Org and imprisoned to safeguard the world.
+Princess Shayla, the last survivor of Animaria, on the floating island of Animarium, recruits Cole Evans, Taylor Earhardt, Max Cooper, Danny Delgado and Alyssa Enrilé to form a team of Power Rangers and join forces with the Wild Zords to combat the Orgs once again.
+During their quest, they encounter Merrick Baliton, an ancient warrior who was transformed into an Org and imprisoned to safeguard the world.
 Upon his release, he ultimately joins the Rangers in their battle against the Orgs.